soncomqiq/bingo-game/README.md

 1. Push your changes to the `main` branch (the workflow triggers on pushes to `main` or via manual dispatch).
 2. In your GitHub repository, open **Settings → Pages** and choose the **GitHub Actions** source if prompted.
 3. Add a repository secret named `BINGO_SOCKET_URL` under **Settings → Secrets and variables → Actions**.
-Set it to the public URL where your Socket.IO backend is hosted (for local testing you can leave it blank and the workflow will fall back to `http://localhost:4000`).
+Set it to the public URL where your Socket.IO backend is hosted (Render, Railway, etc.).
+Without this secret, the production build will refuse to connect so you don’t end up pointing users at `http://localhost:4000`.
-4. The workflow builds the client with the appropriate base path (`/bingo-game/`) and deploys `client/dist` automatically.
-The published site will be available at `https://soncomqiq.github.io/bingo-game/`.
+4. The workflow builds the client with the appropriate base path (`/bingo-game/`), injects the socket URL, copies a SPA-friendly `404.html`, and deploys `client/dist` automatically.
+The published site lives at `https://soncomqiq.github.io/bingo-game/`.

 > ℹ️ GitHub Pages can only serve static assets.
-You still need to host the Node/Socket.IO server separately (Render, Railway, Fly.io, Azure Web Apps, etc.) and expose its URL via the `VITE_SOCKET_URL` environment variable when building.
+You still need to host the Node/Socket.IO server separately and expose its URL via the `VITE_SOCKET_URL` environment variable (or `BINGO_SOCKET_URL` secret in CI).
+The UI now warns and stays disconnected if no production socket URL is supplied.

 ### Host workflow